qTox/release-schedule/README.md

-# Release Schedule: merging
+# Release Schedule: testing

-Repo for tracking qTox release schedule
+Repo for tracking qTox release schedule.

 *Use [`switch.sh`] script to alter the current state `merging | testing`.*